x13a/healthy/README.md

-# healthchecker
+# healthy

-Healthchecker for docker.
+Health-checker for docker.
 From security point of view using curl is bad idea.
 This tool is limited to request 127.0.0.1 only.
 By the way you can build it with any target you want.
 On start it will check against hostname const.